toggins/Klawiatura/README.md

 > [!WARNING]
 > Multiplayer with 3+ players is not guaranteed to be stable.
 It's possible to get a desync error & crash if packets get dropped.

 The main kicker of this project.
 Networking is purely peer-to-peer.
-By specifying 2+ players with the `-players` command, the game will automatically connect to a matchmaking server and wait for players with a matching lobby ID.
-You can change your lobby ID with `-lobby`, and specify a custom [nutpuncher](https://github.com/Schwungus/nutpunch) instance for matchmaking with `-ip`.
+You can host and find lobbies through the public NutPunch server.
+Lobbies will automatically start the game once the player count is fulfilled.
+For custom servers, host a [NutPuncher](https://github.com/Schwungus/nutpunch) server and connect to it using `-ip`.

 ## Launch options